-Young Australian geologist Douglas Mawson had been part of Shackleton’s Nimrod expedition in 1907 and was in the small party that were the first to reach the South Magnetic Pole.
-Mawson was fixated with Antarctica and the discoveries that could be made there, so began organising an Australian venture.
+A young Douglas Mawson was part of Shackleton’s Nimrod expedition in 1907 as a geologist.
+He was in the small party that were the first to reach the South Magnetic Pole.
+Fixated with Antarctica and the potential discoveries, Mawson organised an Australian venture.

-It is hard to imagine today just what a leap into the unknown Mawson was taking, and the huge store of scientific knowledge that was derived from that expedition continues to impress greatly.
-Mawson was a committed scientist and excellent leader, with the foresight to also introduce radio to Antarctica to report weather phenomena.
+It is hard to imagine today just what a leap into the unknown Mawson was taking.The huge store of scientific knowledge the expedition produced continues to impress.
+Mawson was a committed scientist and excellent leader.
+He also had the foresight to introduce radio to Antarctica, to report weather phenomena.

 In 1929–1931 further extensive claims to sovereignty were made.
 Douglas Mawson also led this expedition.
 This was known as the British, Australian and New Zealand Antarctic Research Expedition (BANZARE).